wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    ### Stop instances

-1. Click the Instance ID of the instance name ending with "bastion-guacamole".
+1. In AWS EC2, click the Instance ID of the instance name ending with "bastion-guacamole".

-   CloudFormation phase
+   CloudFormation phase:

 1. Go to AWS CloudFormation console, https://console.aws.amazon.com/cloudformation/home
 1. Select the stack you built previously and click Delete.
    This will delete all resources for the solution (except the three copied AMIs; see below)

-AMI phase To delete the copied AMIs:
+   Delete the copied AMIs:

 1. Go to the EC2 Console > AMIs
 1. Find the three AMIs that were created earlier with the copy commands and deregister them
 1. After deregistering the AMIs, go to Snapshots in the EC2 Console